opensearch-project/documentation-website/_api-reference/index-apis/create-index.md

 Setting | Description
 :--- | :---
 index.number_of_replicas | The number of replica shards each primary shard should have.
 For example, if you have 4 primary shards and set `index.number_of_replicas` to 3, the index has 12 replica shards.
 Default is 1. index.auto_expand_replicas | Whether the cluster should automatically add replica shards based on the number of data nodes.
-Specify a lower bound and upper limit (for example, 0-9), or `all` for the upper limit.
-For example, if you have 5 data nodes and set `index.auto_expand_replicas` to 0-3, then the cluster does not autoamtically add another replica shard.
+Specify a lower and upper bound (for example, `0-9`).
+You can use `all` for the upper bound.
+For example, if you have 5 data nodes and set `index.auto_expand_replicas` to `0-3`, then the cluster does not automatically add another replica shard.
 However, if you set this value to `0-all` and add 2 more nodes for a total of 7, the cluster will expand to now have 6 replica shards.
-Default is disabled. index.search.idle.after | Amount of time a shard should wait for a search or get request until it goes idle.
+Default is `false` (disabled). index.search.idle.after | Amount of time a shard should wait for a search or get request until it goes idle.
 Default is `30s`. index.refresh_interval | How often the index should refresh, which publishes its most recent changes and makes them available for searching.
 Can be set to `-1` to disable refreshing.
 Default is `1s`. index.max_result_window | The maximum value of `from` + `size` for searches to the index. `from` is the starting index to search from, and `size` is the amount of results to return.
 Default: 10000.